Chart Color Schemes

 The level of residential development activity in Hoppers Crossing - South is very low in comparison to the average area assessed nationally by AreaSearch

-This financial year, there have been $7.1 million in commercial approvals, indicating the area's primarily residential nature.
-Compared to Greater Melbourne, Hoppers Crossing - South has significantly less development activity, 92.0% below the regional average per person.
+In FY-26, there have been $7.1 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to Greater Melbourne, Hoppers Crossing - South has significantly less development activity, with 92.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Nationally, this is also lower, reflecting market maturity and possible development constraints.
-New development consists of 45.0% detached dwellings and 55.0% townhouses or apartments, demonstrating a trend towards denser development to cater to downsizers, investors, and entry-level buyers.
-This represents a significant shift from the current housing mix, which is currently 86.0% houses.
-With approximately 822 people per approval, Hoppers Crossing - South shows characteristics of a mature, established area.
+Similarly, when compared nationally, the area shows lower development activity, suggesting market maturity and possible development constraints.
+New development consists of 45.0% detached dwellings and 55.0% townhouses or apartments, indicating a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
+This represents a significant shift from the current housing mix, which is predominantly houses (86.0%).
+Hoppers Crossing - South has an average of around 822 people per approval, demonstrating a mature, established area.

 Frequently Asked Questions - Development